gaperez64/task2aig/README.md

 ## Python script
-If you are using the Python script to create an AIG for a system of several tasks then you will need aigjoin and aigor from A. Biere's aiger tools.
+If you are using the Python script to create an AIG for a system of several tasks then you will need aigor from A. Biere's aiger tools.